Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/17-Hough-Transform/README.md

 end
 ```

-The MATLAB model is run and its performance compared to the built-in MATLAB function `hough` is found in the Image Processing Toolbox.
-Here, it is run with a $216\times 240$ image of the AMD Instinct and show "heat maps" of the 2D Hough Transform output histograms for both the MATLAB function and the AMD 16-bit MATLAB model.
+Run the MATLAB model and compare its performance to the built-in MATLAB `hough` function from the Image Processing Toolbox.
+Run it with a $216\times 240$ image of the AMD Instinct.
+View heat maps of the 2D Hough Transform output histograms for both the MATLAB function and the AMD 16-bit MATLAB model.

 ![figure](images/hough_model.png)

 ## System Partitioning

-This section illustrates the details of system partitioning for the Hough Transform.
-The ultimate system goals, techniques to parallelize the algorithm over multiple AI Engine tiles, analyzing storage, compute, and bandwidth and their impacts on the partitioning choices are considered.
-A spreadsheet analysis steers us to some early conclusions on what might be feasible, but some detailed prototyping work is required to refine these estimates to finally identify a more accurate scoping of how many AI Engine resources are required to achieve the design objectives.
+This section demonstrates system partitioning details for the Hough Transform.
+It considers system goals, parallelization techniques, and analysis of storage, compute, and bandwidth impacts.
+A spreadsheet analysis provides early conclusions on feasibility.
+Detailed prototyping work is necessary to refine estimates and accurately scope the AI Engine resources required.

 ### Goals

-This tutorial aims at identifying the "best we can do" using only AI Engine resources to implement the Hough Transform.
-To this end, a target throughput requirement of 220 Mpixel/sec (or Mpps) is set and the question is posed, "How many AI Engine tiles are required?"
-As understood from the MATLAB model above, the image size and $\theta$ resolution are key parameters driving compute, bandwidth, and storage.
-With this in mind, brainstorm solutions for how you can parallelize the Hough Transform algorithm across multiple AI Engine tiles.
+This tutorial aims at identifying the best achievable performance using only AI Engine resources to implement the Hough Transform.
+Set a target throughput of 220 megapixels per second (MP/s) and ask, "How many AI Engine tiles are required?"
+From the MATLAB model, understand that image size and $\theta$ resolution are key parameters influencing compute, bandwidth, and storage.
+With this knowledge, brainstorm ways to parallelize the Hough Transform algorithm across multiple AI Engine tiles.

-### Parallelizing Over "Image Tiles"
+### Parallelizing Over Image Tiles

-One obvious way to increase throughput is to parallelize the image over AI Engine tiles directly such that each tile sees only a small portion of the original image.
-This is shown in the following diagram.
-In this way, each tile computes a full Hough transform for the portion of the image that it sees.
-This yields a linear reduction in its compute workload and a similar reduction in the input bandwidth delivered to each tile.
-There is no reduction in tile memory for histogram storage.
-One consequence of this approach is that you must combine the histogram outputs from each tile, resulting in an additional compute workload to combine together all tile results.
+One obvious way to increase throughput is to parallelize the image over AI Engine tiles directly.
+Each tile sees only a small portion of the original image.
+The following diagram shows this approach.
+Each tile computes a full Hough transform for its image portion.
+This yields linear reductions in compute workload and input bandwidth per tile.
+Tile memory for histogram storage is not reduced.
+You must combine histogram outputs from each tile, adding extra compute workload.

 ![figure](images/parallelize-over-tiles.png)

-### Parallelizing Over "Theta"
+### Parallelizing Over Theta

-An alternative strategy partitions the Hough Transform such that each tile sees the full image but computes only a partial transform over a subset of the $\theta$ range.
-This also leads to a linear reduction in compute, but does not achieve any input bandwidth reduction.
-This scheme benefits from a linear reduction in the tile histogram storage.
-Collect the histogram outputs from each tile, but there is no extra compute workload involved with this approach.
+An alternative strategy partitions the Hough Transform so each tile sees the full image.
+Each tile computes only a partial transform over a $\theta$ subset.
+This achieves linear compute reduction but no input bandwidth reduction.
+This scheme benefits from linear reduction in tile histogram storage.
+Collect histogram outputs from each tile without extra compute workload.

 ![figure](images/parallelize-over-theta.png)